jacklul/asuswrt-scripts/README.md

 This script can backup all NVRAM variables and selected `/jffs` contents to cloud service using [Rclone](https://github.com/rclone/rclone).

-You have to download the binary and place it on the USB drive, if you installed it through the Entware then it will be automatically detected.
+You have to download the binary and place it on the USB drive.
+If you installed it through the Entware then it will be automatically detected, alternatively it will install it when it detects Entware installation (then remove it after the job is done - this feature is targeted for Entware in `/tmp`).

 [Example backup list](/examples/rclone-backup.list) that can be used with this script.